Princeton-CDH/lenape-timetree/content/leaves/scott-calvin.md

 title: Scott Calvin (Shawukukhkung)
 ---

-1774 Bartholomew Scott Calvin (Shawukukhkung or Wilted Grass) (Lunaape ) matriculates at College of NJ, sponsored by the Scottish Society for the Propagation of Christian Knowledge; but funds are cut off during Revolutionary War and Calvin has to drop out (though he has a successful career as a teacher and Lunaape leader – see 1832 challenge to Treaty of Easton).
+In 1774 Bartholomew Scott Calvin (Shawukukhkung or Wilted Grass) (Lunaape) matriculates at the College of New Jersey, sponsored by the Scottish Society for the Propagation of Christian Knowledge.
+Funds are cut off during the Revolutionary War, and Calvin has to drop out.
+However, he has a successful career as a teacher and Lunaape leader (see the 1832 challenge to Treaty of Easton).
 His father Steven Calvin was a translator at the Treaty of Easton.

 {{< figure src="images/university/scott-calvin-b.JPG" alt="document showing list of students">}}